Sunday 4th July 2021

-Oysterman entrants are eligible to add the Tri Training Day on Saturday 6th June from 10am-1pm for £10 when booking onto the Oysterman (otherwise the cost is £20).
-The training day is open to anyone still new to the sport and with a focus on the Oysterman course.
+Oysterman entrants are eligible to add the Tri Training Day on Saturday 5th June from 9am-12pm for £10 when booking onto the Oysterman (otherwise the cost is £20).
+The training day is open to anyone still relatively new to the sport and with a focus on the Oysterman course.
 The morning will include skills, drills and tips on how to complete an open water triathlon as well as some of the more technical elements in each discipline.

 Upon finishing all participants will receive a bespoke medal and a finishers performance t-shirt along with an immense sense of pride and satisfaction having competed in the Active Life Oysterman Triathlon.
 There will be an award ceremony at approx. 10.30am by the finish area.
 Prizes will be awarded for the top 3 male finishers, top 3 female finishers as well as trophies for the age group winners.

 Whitstable is easily accessible via the M2, and then Whitstable is a short distance down the A299.